kingluddite/web-dev-notes/development/tools/build-tools/webpack/udemy-sgrider-webpack/04-real-world-project/01-the-real-world-project.md

 };
 ```

-* Tells webpack to look at the total sum of all of our files between both bundle and vendor entry points
+* This tells webpack to look at the total sum of all of our files between both bundle and vendor entry points
 * If any modules in all those files are identical (aka duplicates)
 * Pull them out and only add them to the `vendor` entry point

 `$ npm run build`

-We save space!
+## We save space!

 ![smaller file](https://i.imgur.com/8ga9ONx.png)